Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 When choosing a bike computer, consider mainly its screen (size, type, readability), navigation features (limited or full on-device navigation with re-routing features), and price.

-Among other features worth considering belong battery life, user-friendliness, customizability, and Strava live segments.
+Among other features worth considering are battery life, user-friendliness, customizability, and Strava live segments.

 It boils down to your preference and how you intend to use it.